mitra42/sqlite-express/README.md

 See the repository issues for more detail

 This library, in its original form is in active use on www.mitra.biz.
-It is in the process of being turned into a module that can be imported.
+It is in the process of being turned into a module that can be imported and used by others.

 ### TODO
 * Add package.json
   * Check if needs all dependencies and eliminate e.g. forEachSeries shouldn't be needed
   * Document index.js
 * Build simple example
-  * Include package.json for express etc
+  * yaml2sqlite works from script but not yet writibg via sqlite api of Javascript
+    * note unclear what it takes to create a db in sqlite3
 * Testing
   * Test in mitra.biz e.g. http://localhost:4250/?catid=31